ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-phases.md

 ## What's next ?
 The sharding roadmap according to the official wiki suggests 6 phases.
 Justin Drake strongly believes that the sharding phases 1 and 2 will come in 2020 and 2021, respectively \(assuming that the Beacon Chain launches in 2019\). <br/>
-From Phase 3 onwards any speculation made is subjected to change, you can go and check out [wiki](https://github.com/ethereum/wiki/wiki/Sharding-roadmap#phase-3-light-client-state-protocol) for further phase's information.
+From Phase 3 onwards any speculation made is subjected to change, you can go and check out the [wiki](https://github.com/ethereum/wiki/wiki/Sharding-roadmap#phase-3-light-client-state-protocol) for further phase's information.

 ## Resources